aleph-im/aleph-docs/docs/nodes/compute/troubleshooting.md

 ### Troubleshooting Steps

+1. **Stop the Supervisor**: It is important to stop the VMs first when doing the operations below.

-1. **Clear Cache**: Remove the cache of the problematic file using the diagnostic VM hash.
+2. **Clear Cache**: Remove the cache of the problematic file using the diagnostic VM hash.
 This can be done by deleting the file located at `/var/cache/aleph/runtime/$RUNTIME_HASH`.

     - Navigate to the cache directory: `cd /var/cache/aleph/vm/runtime/`.
     - Locate the file with the corresponding `$RUNTIME_HASH`.